opossum-linux/dotfiles/README.md

 makepkg -si

-paru -S mcomix equicord anki
+paru -S yacreader-bin equicord anki

 okay here's what i use with explanation why

-{hyprland} i suck as a human being but at least i don't have to switch between mango
+{hyprland} god bless qtile fuck hyprland

 {sway} unfortunatly sucks

-{i3} goated but use awesomewm if you go with x11
+{i3} goated but use awesomewm if you go with x11 or leftwm

-{picom} the best thing ever made by human being
+{picom} the best thing ever made by human being but only for x11

 {kitty} shows picture out of the box witch solves some problems with ranger and yazi + kitten command is super conviniant